Raghu711p/ragponam-ATLAS/Project/Project/docs/user-guides/CLI_USAGE.md

-# Student Evaluator System - CLI Usage Guide
+# E-Learning Platform with Auto Evaluation - CLI Usage Guide

-The Student Evaluator System provides a command-line interface (CLI) for interacting with the evaluation system.
+The E-Learning Platform with Auto Evaluation provides a command-line interface (CLI) for interacting with the educational platform.
 The CLI allows you to submit assignments, upload test files, trigger evaluations, and retrieve results.

 ## Prerequisites